iswilljr/dev-challenges/README.md

 Web Development Resources that help you to become a Web Developer by working with Real-life projects and practices.
 Create your own challenges with InfoJobs Offers.

+Introducing my web app inspired by [devchallenges.io](https://devchallenges.io) with an exciting twist!
+This app combines the beloved functionality and sleek web design of [devchallenges.io](https://devchallenges.io) with an innovative addition: the ability for users to create their own challenges using the powerful Infojobs API.

 ## Getting Started

 1. Install dependencies: